artsy/force/CONTRIBUTING.md

 ## Write Tests

 Write tests for all new features and fixes.
 Run tests with `yarn test`.
+To speed up your testing workflow try watching and individually file for changes, e.g. `yarn mocha -- --watch desktop/components/foo/test.coffee`

 We definitely appreciate pull requests that highlight or reproduce a problem, even without a fix.